sergeypolkovnikov/mask_utils/README.md

 const auto second_bit_set = mask::contains(mask, Flag::Second);
 ```

-Another example is to split mask to the separated flags and handle it in range
+Another example is to split the mask to the separated flags and handle them in range

 ```
 enum class Compiler {